mad-sammy93/strapinuxtsample/README.md

 ## 5. Setup Strapi content
 	- Create Admin user
 	- Add data content to the respective pages and categories
-	- Publish the following pages/content
+	- Publish the following pages/content/post one added content
 	- Go to Settings -> Users & Permissions Plugin -> Roles
 	--> Click on Public
 	--> Activate respective api's to have access to graphql and frontend